bitcanon/synochat/README.md

 ### Exceptions
 The `send()` method will raise an exception if the request to the Synology Chat server fails for some reason.

-Check out the examples or the exception files for more information.
+Check out the examples or the [exceptions](synochat/exceptions.py) file for more information.

 # Outgoing webhooks
-Outgoing webhooks listen for trigger words in Chat messages.
-When a trigger word is noticed, a call is made to the webhook associated with the trigger word.
+**Outgoing webhooks** listen for trigger words in chat messages.
+When a trigger word is detected, a call is made to the webhook associated with the trigger word.
 Consider the following example:

 <img src="/img/outgoing-webhook-settings.png" width="480">